Are you in search of the fabled winter sun in Europe? Worry not.

 Isn’t this perfect to get away from any cold and rainy weather?

-But Lanzarote not only features excellent climatic conditions but also a lot of things to do, doesn’t matter if you are interested in nature, beaches, or culture.
+But Lanzarote not only features an excellent sunny climate but also a lot of things to do, doesn’t matter if you are a nature lover or culture lover.

 As Lanzarote is a volcanic island, dry vegetation is predominant, with Timanfaya National Park being the most impressive site to see the remnants of the volcanic eruptions from “just” three hundred years ago.